As plainly as it can be, in a developing or growing economy, demand across all goods and services far outstrips supply.

 “Finding a niche” is best understood against a backdrop of a saturated economy.
 It is a graceful way of demanding that the entrepreneurs differentiates their non-differentiable product and services in that saturated economy.

 An example would be product photography or model photography.
 The photography field is saturated and has always been.

 However, back around 2009, the burgeoning number of blog shops created a surge of demand for photographers.
 Even mere average photographers could share a slice of that new pie.

-A personal friend shared that if he is requested to take the shots of the models on behalf of the blog shop owners, a single point and click would make him $80.00.
-It is that simple… in a field where supply cannot meet demand… or in an entire developing economy.
+A personal friend shared that if he was requested to take the shots of the models on behalf of the blog shop owners, a single point and click would make him $80.00.
+It is that simple in a field where supply cannot meet demand, or in an entire developing economy.

 As soon as the excitement ended, photo studios began closing.
 My friend had to close two of his three photoshoot studios.
 Photographers had to return to justifying prices.

 Differentiating the non-differentiable describes the need to try too hard.

 10 years ago was when Wikipedia was not a credible source of information.